jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 ### Create a Vivado Project

 * Same operations as Lab1.
+(Do it yourself this time!)

 ### Add source files

+* You should see a hierarchy like this in your Sources window.

 <div align=center><img src="imgs/2_1.png" alt="drawing" width="400"/></div>